Sheet Cake Guide (Batter Amounts & Servings)

 How Much Batter Do I Need to Make a Sheet Cake?

-Now that we know the size of cake we need, we can figure out how much batter we need to make!
+Now that we know the size of the cake we need, we can figure out how much batter we need to make!
 There are two ways to do this; one is more math-intensive, and one is a simple chart!

 Method 1 – Calculating How Much Batter You Need With an Equation